djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.markdown

 **TODO file.** Aside from technically detailed prompts, it helps to have a well-defined project definition at the outset.
 The project goes smoother if there is a clear roadmap.
 A good TODO file not only helps keep track of tasks but can also serve as a reference to past prompts instead of the alternative of "as per my tenth to last prompt."

 **Cold starts.** Starting from a template is a great idea, when available.
 Starting from scratch can be challenging especially if you don't know what the project structure should look like.
-Lack of templates isn't necessarily a blocker but templates make the experience smoother and steer the agent towards best practices in domains where you are not as opinionated.
+Lack of templates isn't necessarily a blocker but templates make the experience smoother; they steer the agent towards best practices in domains where you are not as opinionated.

 **Debugging.** Debugging works easier when you understand the codebase.
 For example, if I can identify the root cause of a bug, it's easier to write a prompt and fix the problem.
 Otherwise, it's just an endless loop of the blind leading the blind; which can still work but can take forever.

 **Work estimates.** One thing I've struggled with is trying to estimate how long something takes.
-Is it easier or harder to provide work estimates with working with an agent?
+Is it easier or harder to provide work estimates when working with an agent?
 I'd say it's harder.
 Imagine working with someone without having visibility into their strengths and weaknesses.
-In my experience I've found the agent is not great at auth flows, but really good at CSS, for example.
+In my experience I've found the agent is not great at auth flows, but really good at CSS, for example, but I wouldn't have known that until I got deep into the project.

 **Pure vibes.** If it's a small, short-term project, it makes sense to let the agent take the wheel.
 All you need to do is to nudge it in the right direction once in while but little involvement is necessary.
 However, for a bigger project, or one that's meant to be revised later, or one that is shared with other collaborators, it's different.
 In this case it's easier if you know the codebase and review every commit, just as you would if you were working with a colleague who might move to another project at any point.
 Additionally, if your project is one where performance or security matters then you need to be more alert and involved.